d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ```

 The next step is to setup our static site generator _Scully_.
-Therefore we are using the provided Angular schematic:
+Therefore, we are using the provided Angular schematic:

 ```bash
 ng add @scullyio/init  # add _Scully_ to the project